Scars of the Soul Are Why Kids Wear Bandages When They Don’t Have Bruises

 Miles Marshall Lewis was born in the Bronx in 1970 and currently lives in Manhattan.
 He is a former editor of Vibe and XXL, and his work has been published in The Nation, The Source, the Village Voice, Rolling Stone, Essence and other magazines.
 He holds a B.A. in sociology from Morehouse College and studied at the Fordham University School of Law.

-Books similiar to Scars of the Soul Are Why Kids Wear Bandages When They Don’t Have Bruises may be found in the categories below:
+Scars of the Soul Are Why Kids Wear Bandages When They Don’t Have Bruises is categorized under the following categories.
+You can browse these categories to find other titles filed in the same way: